jcbacong/NOVAGene/README.md

 # Nonlinear-WGCNA
- A nonlinear framework for analysing weight gene co-expression networks.
+We present a nonlinear framework for analysing weight gene co-expression networks to improve biological resolution in low-variable datasets.